Brazil

 The ANPD has published an updated regulatory agenda that prioritizes several key areas.
 These include data subject rights enforcement, biometric data processing rules, artificial intelligence governance and security standards, Data Protection Impact Assessment (DPIA) guidelines, data sharing by government entities, and security measures for high-risk processing.

-For the 2026-2027 biennium, the ANPD has identified four priority themes for heightened scrutiny: data subject rights, protection of children and adolescents online, processing of personal data by public authorities, and artificial intelligence and emerging technologies.
+For the 2026-2027 biennium, the ANPD has identified four priority themes for heightened scrutiny: data subject rights (with special attention to sensitive data used for advertising), protection of children and adolescents online (including compliance with the Digital ECA, age verification, and blocking of inappropriate content), processing of personal data by public authorities, and artificial intelligence and emerging technologies.
+These priorities reflect the ANPD's stated intention to move from educational enforcement toward active sanctioning across all sectors.

 The 10 Legal Bases for Data Processing